cdktf/cdktf-provider-gitlab/docs/groupVariable.csharp.md

 If set to `true`, the variable will be passed only to pipelines running on protected branches and tags.

-Defaults to `false`.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/gitlabhq/gitlab/17.8.0/docs/resources/group_variable#protected GroupVariable#protected}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/gitlabhq/gitlab/17.9.0/docs/resources/group_variable#protected GroupVariable#protected}

 ---